 At the space we have a small stock of laser-safe plywood and acrylic, 3D printing filament and electronic components available to buy in the Hackspace shop, as well as a selection of drinks and snacks.
 A current project is the restoration of two vending machines - we hope to furnish these with a variety of electronic and mechanical components for members to purchase.

 To make a hackspace work well so that it is safe and pleasant to use as well as being able to accommodate a wide range of interests, it needs some management.
-From the experience of other hackspaces, it works best if the responsibility for management and maintenance is spread over its members.
+From the experience of other hackspaces, it works best if the responsibility for management and maintenance is shared by its members.

-We aim to create a community where individuals take responsibility for the hackspace as a whole and everyone is involved in improving the space.
-To make decision-making viable, there is a small team of core members who are entrusted to listen to the members and makes decisions accordingly.
+The hackspace is a community where individuals take responsibility for the hackspace as a whole and everyone is involved in improving the space.
+To make decision-making viable, there is a small team of Core Team members who are entrusted to listen to the members and makes decisions accordingly.
 An Admin Team of three members look after the day-to-day running and make smaller decisions on behalf of the members and Core Team.
-We also have 'Tsars' who have agreed to take responsibility for a particular area or activity because they have some expertise*.
+We also have Lead Maintainers who have agreed to take responsibility for a particular area or activity because they have some expertise*.
 We use the app Slack to communicate with each other when we are not physically in the space and that enables us to discuss decisions, ideas and plans - and make decisions.
 The Admin and Core team members are long-term members who know the space and running issues well but welcome contributions from all members, especially events, workshops, projects which enhance the value of the space to members.

 There are house rules which new members agree to when they join.
 We aim to keep rules to a minimum, ensuring the safe running of the hackspace whilst allowing maximum freedom.
 New members are introduced gradually to the space so they learn what is acceptable practice and how we do things.
 People are ultimately responsible for their own safety and that of other members too.

-The hackspace of course has costs - rent, bills, insurance, purchasing equipment and materials etc. We fund the hackspace core costs though monthly member subs as we think this gives us a more sustainable future than depending on public funding.
-We occasionally apply for funding for specific equipment or projects but our basic costs come from membership.
-We have been lucky enough to have been offered a favourable lease by developers and entrepreneurs Architekton who are developing the areas either side of Duke Street.
+The hackspace of course has costs - rent, bills, insurance, purchasing equipment and materials etc. We fund the hackspace core costs through monthly member subs as we think this gives us a more sustainable future than depending on public funding.
+We occasionally apply for funding for specific equipment or projects but our basic income is from membership.
+We have been lucky enough to have been offered a favourable lease by developers and entrepreneurs Our Place who are developing the areas either side of Duke Street in Norwich.
 This has enabled us to get started and keep the Hackspace running without having to grow too large.
-We expect to be able to use our premises for at least 3 years taking us to 2020 which should give us time to build up a strong membership and some reserves for when we need to move.
+We expect to be able to use our premises for the foreseeable future on a rolling lease, fingers crossed.

 Our current membership subscription is a minimum of £15 a month and some members pay more if they can afford to or if they use the space a lot.
 We have a bank account and the money is used to pay the basic costs and to enable us to invest in materials and equipment whilst we save as much as we can for the future when we may need to pay a more commercial rate of rent..